 Impact Analysis.
 Wildlife species are currently being impacted as a result of human activity and disturbance in the uplake developed areas.
-As discussed under alternative A (no-action alternative), these impacts currently are long term, minor, and adverse.
-Under alternative B, facilities would be constructed, expanded, and relocated resulting in increased noise and human activity during construction.
+As discussed under Alternative A (No-Action Alternative), these impacts currently are long-term, minor and adverse.
+Under Alternative B, facilities would be constructed, expanded and relocated resulting in increased noise and human activity during construction.
 During construction, larger wildlife would likely avoid the construction zones.
 Some small animals such as rodents may be killed or forced to relocate to areas outside the construction zones.
 Population size and structure for the affected species would not be permanently impacted.
-In the long term, completion of construction and vegetation restoration would allow some return of wildlife species; however, overall habitat would be reduced due to expansion of facilities.
-Impacts to wildlife species and habitat would be short and long term, minor, and adverse.
+In the long-term, completion of construction and vegetation restoration would allow some return of wildlife species; however, overall habitat would be reduced due to expansion of facilities.
+Impacts to wildlife species and habitat would be short and long-term, minor and adverse.

 Cumulative Impacts.
-Other past, present, and reasonably foreseeable future projects with the potential to impact wildlife include the road and highway improvement projects, the proposed petroleum exploration well, and potential development in surrounding areas.
+Other past, present and reasonably foreseeable future projects with the potential to impact wildlife include the road and highway improvement projects and potential development in surrounding areas.
 Wildlife would be temporarily displaced during the construction projects and there could be limited potential for some wildlife to be injured or killed by construction equipment.
 The highway-related construction projects would not result in increased human activity after construction is completed.
-Impacts would be short term, minor, and adverse.
-The petroleum exploration well and the potential for development in surrounding areas would result in long-term, minor, adverse impacts to wildlife.
-Overall cumulative impacts, including alternative B, would be short and long term, minor, and adverse.
+Impacts would be short-term, minor and adverse.
+The potential for development in surrounding areas would result in long-term, minor, adverse impacts to wildlife.
+Overall cumulative impacts, including Alternative B, would be short and long-term, minor and adverse.

 Conclusion.
-Impacts to wildlife species and habitat under alternative B would be short and long term, minor, and adverse.
+Impacts to wildlife species and habitat under Alternative B would be short and long-term, minor and adverse.